mnaberez/redundant12v/firmware/README.md

 Run `make program` to flash the MCU.
 This will completely program a blank part so that it is ready to use.

+The [Adafruit SWD Breakout Board](https://www.adafruit.com/product/2743) can be used to connect the Atmel-ICE to the test points on the bottom of the PCB.
+The ribbon cable plugs into the "AVR" port on the Atmel-ICE.
+The connections from the breakout board to the test points are: GNDd → GND, KEY → VTG, NC → UPDI.
+See this [photo of the connections](../hardware/photos/updi.jpg).

 ## Test

 [Minicom](https://salsa.debian.org/minicom-team/minicom/) can be used to test: